 Kyphosis Scheuermann Disease Scheuermann disease is an osteochondrosis that causes localized changes in vertebral bodies, leading to backache and kyphosis.
 Diagnosis is with spinal x-rays.
 Treatment usually involves only... read more is sometimes present and can hinder surgical closure and prevent the child from lying supine.
 Scoliosis Idiopathic Scoliosis Idiopathic scoliosis is lateral curvature of the spine.
 Diagnosis is clinical and includes spinal x-rays.
 Treatment depends on the severity of the curvature.
 Idiopathic scoliosis is the most... read more may develop later and is more common among children with higher lesions (ie, above L3).

-Paralysis also impairs bladder function, occasionally leading to a neurogenic bladder and, consequently, urinary reflux, which can cause hydronephrosis, frequent UTIs, and, ultimately, kidney damage.
+Paralysis also impairs bladder function, occasionally leading to a neurogenic bladder and, consequently, urinary reflux, which can cause hydronephrosis, frequent urinary tract infections, and, ultimately, kidney damage.

 Diagnosis of Spina Bifida